argoproj/argo-events/docs/sensors/triggers/kafka-trigger.md

 ## Walkthrough

 1. Consider a scenario where you are expecting a file drop onto a Minio bucket and want to place that event on a Kafka topic.

 1. Set up the Minio Event Source [here](https://argoproj.github.io/argo-events/setup/minio/).
    Do not create the Minio sensor, we are going to create it in next step.

-1. Lets create the sensor,
+1. Lets create the sensor.

         apiVersion: argoproj.io/v1alpha1
         kind: Sensor